jrdutra/qtheory/README.md

 Implementing in python, this library receives a input file with queue data and gives the output answers.
 For the undergraduate thesis, I had toke some datas in a real queue and submited to the library as a input, to validate this project.

-#Usage
+# Usage

-It is a main exemple using the arrivals resources.
+It is a main exemple using the arrivals resources:

 ```python
 import qtheory as q